 Significance: The festival is celebrated in honor of Goddess Saraswati, who’s the goddess of learning and knowledge.

 Key attraction: Colourful kites flying in the skies and people wearing yellow clothes make this festival absolutely vibrant.

 Where: Across Punjab

 6. Teeyan – Marks The Arrival Of Monsoon

 Women’s dance festival, Teeyan is a festival celebrated to welcome the arrival of monsoon.
-Young Indian women wear shiny and colorful clothes, perform folk dance, and ride in swings tied to trees for Teej festival in Punjab.
+Young Indian women wear shiny and colorful clothes, perform folk dances, and ride in swings tied to trees for the Teej festival in Punjab.
 These Teej dances along with songs show that women don’t hesitate to sacrifice their lives for their lovers and offer prayers after dances for well being of their spouses.

 Significance: Although the festival has gradually been modified according to the new generation, it is as significant as earlier for married women and men.
 Wives used to celebrate this festival at their paternal home while their husbands were away from home for work.
 They used to dance while praying for their husband’s safe homecoming.

 Key attraction: The Geedha dance, music, and swings